 Whitetip Reef sharks

 The Whitetip reef shark, like the Blacktip reef shark, is named for the distinctive markings on the tips of its fins.
 However, unlike Blacktips, Whitetip reef sharks usually lie inactive on sand or gravel bottoms during the day.

 They are nocturnal and hunt in small packs for crabs, cephalopods and small fish.
 Whitetip reef sharks are around 2 meters long and live in coastal waters of up to 40 meters deep.
 They also are harmless to humans.

 They are an ideal shark for divers to encounter because they are approachable and not so easily spooked.
 Best places to see Whitetip reef sharks are at the slightly deeper dive sites of the Similan Islands.

-Gray Reef sharks
+Grey Reef sharks

 Another shark species with the classic shark silhouette and characteristics is the Gray Reef shark.
 They grow to up to 2 meters in length and live in depths from 0 to about 300 meters.
 They feed on smaller fish, squid and crabs.

 They too are harmless to humans.

 Grey Reef sharks are usually shy but may also swim circles and examine the diver from a distance.
 In Thailand, encounters with Gray Reef sharks are rather rare.

 Opportunities for sightings are at the lower dive sites of the Similans, such as Christmas Point, Deep Six or Elephant Head, which are also visited during day trips to the Similans.

 You have already been introduced to its smaller cousin, the Bamboo shark.
 Now meet the real Nurse shark.
 The species of Nurse shark which is found in Thailand, is the Indo-Pacific Nurse Shark, which can reach an impressive length of up to 3.5 metres.

 They are nocturnal and feed on sea urchins, crayfish, crab and squid, which they sift into their mouths.
 During the day, divers might encounter them sleeping in caves, under large coral blocks or overhangs.

 Nurse sharks have become rare in the last years in Thailand and are not often sighted.
 Best chances to meet one are around the Similans and north of it, on a diving safari over several days.

 Last but not least, we want to present the only shark in our list that could potentially be dangerous for human beings – in most cases, these sharks do not represent a great risk.

 Since 1958, there have been less than fifty Bull shark attacks reported.

 Bull sharks are a very special species because they live not only in the sea, but have also been sighting swimming up rivers!

 Growing to over 3 metres and sporting a heftier silhouette, they are easily recognizable and impressive to look at.
 Knowing they can pose an element of danger makes an encounter with a Bull shark an unforgettable experience In Thailand, Bull shark sightings while diving are very rare, but with some luck they might be spotted along parts of the Gulf of Thailand, as well as Hin Daeng and Hin Muang.